 The Professional Conduct Committee shall consist of not fewer than 5 Members of the Association appointed by the Board of Director’s of the Association in accordance with the By-laws of the Association.

-A member of the Professional Conduct Committee may not hold office for more than 2 terms (a term may be a 2 year or 3 year appointment).
+A member of the Professional Conduct Committee may not hold office for more than 2 terms (a term is a 5 year appointment).

 No current member of the Board may sit on the Professional Conduct Committee.